Viet Thanh Nguyen: Novels

-Viet's debut novel, The Sympathizer was published in 2015 by the Grove Press/Atlantic.
+Nguyen's debut novel, The Sympathizer was published in 2015 by the Grove Press/Atlantic.
 The Sympathizer won the 2016 Pulitzer Prize for Fiction.
 The Sympathizer further won the Center for Fiction First Novel Prize, the Carnegie Medal for Excellence in Fiction from the American Library Association, and the Asian/Pacific American Award for Literature in Fiction from the Asian/Pacific American Librarians Association.
 The book additionally won the Edgar Award for Best First Novel from an American Author from the Mystery Writers of America, and was a finalist in the PEN/Faulkner Award for Fiction, and the PEN/Robert W. Bingham Prize for Debut Fiction.
 The novel has also won the Dayton Literary Peace Prize.
 The New York Times included The Sympathizer among the Book Reviews "Editors' Choice" selection of new books when the book debuted, and in its list of "Notable Books of 2015".
 The novel also made it onto numerous other "Books of the Year" lists, including those of The Guardian, The Wall Street Journal, and The Washington Post.

-Viet's second novel, The Committed, which continues the story of The Sympathizer, was published in 2021.
+Nguyen's second novel, The Committed, which continues the story of The Sympathizer, was published in 2021.

 Short stories

-Viet's short fiction has been published in Best New American Voices 2007 ("A Correct Life"), Manoa ("Better Homes and Gardens"), Narrative Magazine ("Someone Else Besides You", "Arthur Arellano", and "Fatherland", which was a prize winner in the 2011 Winter Fiction Contest), TriQuarterly ("The War Years" - Issue 135/136), The Good Men Project ("Look At Me"), the Chicago Tribune ("The Americans", also a 2010 Nelson Algren Short Story Awards finalist), and Gulf Coast, where his story won the 2007 Fiction Prize.
+Nguyen's short fiction has been published in Best New American Voices 2007 ("A Correct Life"), Manoa ("Better Homes and Gardens"), Narrative Magazine ("Someone Else Besides You", "Arthur Arellano", and "Fatherland", which was a prize winner in the 2011 Winter Fiction Contest), TriQuarterly ("The War Years" - Issue 135/136), The Good Men Project ("Look At Me"), the Chicago Tribune ("The Americans", also a 2010 Nelson Algren Short Story Awards finalist), and Gulf Coast, where his story won the 2007 Fiction Prize.

-In May 2008, Viet is one of the contributing authors of A Stranger Among Us: Stories of Cross-Cultural Collision and Connection published by OV Books, Other Voices, Inc. In February 2017, Viet continued to collaborate with Grove Press to publish a book of short stories entitled The Refugees.
+In May 2008, Nguyen is one of the contributing authors of A Stranger Among Us: Stories of Cross-Cultural Collision and Connection published by OV Books, Other Voices, Inc. In February 2017, Nguyen continued to collaborate with Grove Press to publish a book of short stories entitled The Refugees.